godotengine/godot-docs/getting_started/scripting/gdscript/gdscript_basics.rst

         return result

-This ensures that the function returns whatever it was supposed to return irregardless of whether coroutines were used internally.
+This ensures that the function returns whatever it was supposed to return regardless of whether coroutines were used internally.
 Note that using ``while`` would be redundant here as the ``completed`` signal is only emitted when the function didn't yield anymore.